Why handwriting is important

 - As your child gets more control over the crayon or pencil, encourage him to draw simple stick figure people.
 If you put your child’s pictures on the fridge or wall, he’ll feel proud of his work.

-- Help your child to recognise and write her name by starting with the first upper-case letter.
-Encourage her to trace over the letters of her name and eventually to write them.
+- Help your child to recognise and write her name by helping her to trace over the letters of her name.
 At first you might need to put your hand over your child’s hand to help her.

 - Help your child learn the alphabet sequence.
 A fun way to learn is by clapping your hands in a steady rhythm while you say the letters together.